 Levitra for premature ejaculation

-A generic version of Levitra has been approved by the FDA but generic alternatives will not become available until the patent expires in 2018.
+A generic version of Levitra has been approved by the FDA but generic alternatives will not become available until after the patent expires 31 October 2018.
 At that time generic manufacturers will have the right to produce their own versions of vardenafil, which may be given new brand names or simply sold under the name of the active ingredient.
 Prices for the drug are expected to drop, as they did when Pfizer lost its patent on Viagra in 2013 and generic sildenafil was introduced to the market.

 As with other medicines where a generic alternative is available, when doctors prescribe the brand name Levitra, pharmacists must dispense that specific medicine.
 However, if only the active ingredient is listed on the prescription, either the brand name or a generic version may be supplied.